AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 #### JavaScript & jQuery ####

-I ran the below JavaScript files and code blocks through the JSHint validator and foucn the following Warnings.
-No errors were found. countryfield.js stripe_elements.js
+I ran the below JavaScript files and code blocks through the JSHint validator and found no errors. countryfield.js stripe_elements.js